 - 1. Put your name on the cover sheet only, not on every page.
 This helps maintain anonymity and fairness in the rating process. - 2.
 See our Style Sheet (at end of this syllabus) for details on citation format and writing style. - 3.
 Your Text Analysis will be assessed using a criterion-referenced scoring rubric.

 Page Length: 25 pages max, with page numbers inserted into your document, appendices labeled.
-Due date: April 25, 2012

 Analytic Scoring Rubric for Teaching Demonstration